contentauth/c2pa-python/tests/perf/cpu/README.md

 ## Interpreting the flamegraphs

 Profiles show Python frames only.
-Time spent inside the Rust `libc2pa_c` library is attributed to the Python frame that made the FFI call.
+Time spent inside the Rust `libc2pa_c` library is attributed to the Python frame that made the C FFI call.
 Fast scenarios can produce thin profiles: raising `PYSPY_RATE` or `CPU_ITERATIONS` will lead to getting more samples.

 ## Reading the CI/CD report